It has been named “the king of American ski resorts” by Forbes. But the popular alpine town of Vail is so much more than just skiing.

 Every spring, don’t miss the popular Vail Film Festival, with movie premieres, panels, parties and the chance to meet a celebrity.
 One thing that makes the Vail Film Fest so exciting is it coincides with spring break in Vail and bookends the ski season for spring.

-Also, check out Vail’s Ford Amphitheater, an outdoor performance venue that brings in big-name performers and is the site of some of Vail’s most exciting events, such as the International Dance Festival.
+Also, check out Vail’s Gerald R. Ford Amphitheater, an outdoor performance venue that brings in big-name performers and is the site of some of Vail’s most exciting events, such as the International Dance Festival.
+In the summer, the free weekly concerts of the Hot Summer Nights series are popular.

 11 of 11